BCIL/BioDocklets/README.md

-Please refer to the Supplementary User Manual for more informatio on instructions and video tutorials on how to run BioDocklets.
+Please refer to the Supplementary User Manual for more information on instructions and video tutorials on how to run BioDocklets.

 ## Bio-Docklets